bramtayl/Justly/README.md

 ### Table editor

-You can use the table editor to edit chords, notes, or percussion.
+You can use the table editor to edit chords, notes, or percussions.
 Each row of a table represents a unit: a chord, note, or percussion.

 You can select a single cell by clicking on it.
 Hold shift to select multiple cells.
-When you select a chord or note cell, you will see the frequency and approximate piano key of the chord or note in the status bar at the bottom.
+When you select a chord or note cell, Justly will show the frequency and approximate piano key of the chord or note in the status bar at the bottom.

-To view the notes of a chord, double click the "Notes" cell.
+To edit the notes of a chord, double click its "Notes" cell.
-To view the percussions of a chord, double click the "Percussions" cell.
+To edit the percussions of a chord, double click its "Percussions" cell.
-To go back to the chords table, select "Back to chords" from the "Edit" menu.
+To go back to the chords, select "Back to chords" from the "Edit" menu (see below).

 ### File Menu

-Using the file menu, you can choose among the following:
+In the "File" menu, you can choose among the following options:

 - "Open" to open a previously saved song.
 - "Save" to save a song in a previous location.